Is February 21, 2017, a Public Holiday? Seeking Clarity on Election Commission's Decision

 Hindustan Times

-In a bid to increase voter turnout, the state government, on the directives of the state election commission (SEC), announced a holiday on polling days — February 16 or 21 — in the jurisdiction of the 10 civic bodies, 25 zilla parishads and 283 panchayat samitis going to polls.
+In a bid to increase voter turnout, the state government, following the directives of the state election commission (SEC), announced a holiday on polling days—February 16 or 21—in the jurisdiction of the 10 civic bodies, 25 zilla parishads, and 283 panchayat samitis going to polls.

-The government has also directed private establishments, including malls, hotels, IT firms to either announce a holiday on polling day or at least grant a window of two hours for employees to vote.
+The government has also directed private establishments, including malls, hotels, and IT firms, to either announce a holiday on polling day or at least grant a window of two hours for employees to vote.

-In a government resolution issued by the industries and labour department last week, the government also directed private establishments, including shops, malls, multiplexes, information and technology firms, hotels to announce a paid leave for their employees.
-The order further clarifies that in the case of heavy losses because of the holiday, the establishments may opt give them a window of two hours to vote.
+In a government resolution issued by the industries and labour department last week, the government also directed private establishments, including shops, malls, multiplexes, information and technology firms, and hotels, to announce a paid leave for their employees.
+The order further clarifies that in the case of heavy losses because of the holiday, the establishments may opt to give them a window of two hours to vote.

-The government was also thinking of declaring a holiday in the neighbouring areas, which have no elections as residents employed in those areas may be from districts or corporations having the elections.
-“For instance, the Panvel corporation is not going to polls, but there may be offices there employing people from Thane or Mumbai, the corporations of which are going to polls,” said an official said.
+The government was also considering declaring a holiday in the neighboring areas, which have no elections, as residents employed in those areas may be from districts or corporations having the elections.
+“For instance, the Panvel corporation is not going to polls, but there may be offices there employing people from Thane or Mumbai, the corporations of which are going to polls,” said an official.

 2002 2007 2012